4nozen/NymNodeInstall/README.md

 ---

+if you want to thank me here's the NYM wallet: n18lc3qmx4jqzr55gvh5qmg6z3q4874x4xmmhhqd

+---

 > **⚠️ Security Warning**
 >
 > Always review scripts that require `sudo` privileges before running them on your system.
 This script performs system-wide actions, including installing packages, modifying the firewall, and creating system services.